absar854/openedapi/README.md

 Add Resources to OpenEd
 -----------------------
-[This call requires OAuth2 authentication]
+[This call requires OAuth2 authentication, see below]

 You can also add resources to the OpenEd catalog in bulk.
 This requires a list of URLs of existing resources, hosted somewhere.

-The add method takes a hash with a "resources" array similar to what you see above on search.
+The add method takes a hash with an attributes similar to what you see above on search.
 It will be invoked as follows:

 ` https://api.opened.io/resources/add.json `